 Age composition

 Age data collected since 2007 from the commercial fishery were used to develop an annual conditional length-at-age matrix for each fishery.
-The condition age-at-length observed in 2024 do not indicate any notable departures from those observed in recent years.
+The conditional age-at-length observed in 2024 do not indicate any notable departures from those observed in recent years.

 Surveys: